Red, Yellow, Blue

 Set up for success.
 Choose a space you don’t mind getting messy.

 Gather your materials.
-You’ll need newspaper, white paper, a few paint brushes, a cup of water, and the following paint colors: red, yellow, and blue.
-Optional: set aside white and black paint for later.
+You’ll need newspaper, white paper, a few paintbrushes, a cup of water, and the following paint colors: red, yellow, and blue.
+Optional: Set aside white and black paint for later.

 Cover your work area.
 Tape newspaper to your table.
 Need a table?
-Turn over a large cardboard box, and voila!—a table you don’t mind getting messy (bonus if you paint the box!).
+Turn over a large cardboard box, and voilà!—a table you don’t mind getting messy (bonus if you paint the box!).

 - More yellow?